Hania-Khan/Hania-Khan/README.md

 # 🚀 Welcome to Hania's Universe! 🌌

-Hey there, I'm **Hania** 👋, your digital craftswoman hailing from the scenic landscapes of Pakistan.
+Hey there, I'm **Hania** 👋, your digital craftswoman.
 Dive into my digital realm and discover the wonders I've woven with code!

 - 👋 Hi, I’m @Hania-Khan
-- 👀 I’m interested in Software Development, Web and Mob full Stack Development and Machie Learning
+- 👀 I’m interested in Software Development, Web-Mob full Stack Development and Machie Learning
 - 🌱 I’m currently studying Software Engineering
 - 💞️ I’m looking to collaborate on technical projects
 - 📫 How to reach me